CouncilofLorien/counciloflorien.github.io/docs/cards/O/ordered-to-kill.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Each face up agent must attack if a company enters a site where he is located.
 Additionally, any unrevealed on-guard cards are discarded instead of being returned to their owner's hand.
 Discard when any play deck is exhausted.
-Cannot be duplicated.  "'Worm killed your Chief, poor little fellow, your nice little Boss.
+Cannot be duplicated. <br>_"'Worm killed your Chief, poor little fellow, your nice little Boss.
 Didn't you, Worm?
-Stabbed him in his sleep, I believe.'" ---LotRVI
+Stabbed him in his sleep, I believe.'"_ ***---LotRVI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>